City, family celebrate first home to go through lead mitigation program

 The program is designed to remediate lead in 100 homes in the city.

-The program is open to residents living in a home constructed prior to 1978 (lead was used in paint until that year), which includes 70% of the city's housing stock, has an income of less than 80% of the median family income in the metro area -- around $48,000 per individual -- with a child under the age of five or pregnant woman living in the house, Council Bluffs Mayor Matt Walsh said in explaining the program during remarks at the brief ceremony.
+The program is open to residents living in a home constructed prior to 1978 (lead was used in paint until that year), which includes 70% of the city’s housing stock, has an income of less than 80% of the median family income in the metro area — around $48,000 per individual — with a child under the age of 5 or pregnant woman living in the house, Council Bluffs Mayor Matt Walsh said in explaining the program during remarks at the brief ceremony.

 “It’s important to get (lead) cleaned up,” Walsh said ahead of his speech.